cloudsoft/brooklyn-terraform/README.md

 The user needs to invoke the `apply` effector for the Terraform Configuration entity to apply the changes of the updated configuration.

 In about 30 seconds, at the next Apache Brooklyn inspection, if the `apply` effector executed correctly, all entities are shown as `RUNNING` and the `tf.plan` sensor displays  `{tf.plan.message=No changes.
 Your infrastructure matches the configuration., tf.plan.status=SYNC}`.

-More information about drift management is available in the relevant section below.

 ### Destroy Operations